Nutrient/Nutritional Panel Testing

 · No significant difference found in depression with vitamin D vs placebo in patients with baseline vitamin D >50 nmol/L or in patients with baseline vitamin D <50 nmol/L

-A systematic review and meta-analysis of randomized controlled trials have suggested that folate might have a role as a supplement to other therapies.
-However, it is unclear whether folate supplement would benefit both people with normal folate level and those with folate deficiency.
-A meta-analysis of randomized controlled trials has suggested no significant benefit of vitamin D supplementation vs placebo in the case of depression.
+A systematic review and meta-analysis of RCTs have suggested that folate might have a role as a supplement to other therapies in patients with depression.
+However, it is unclear whether folate supplement would benefit both people with normal folate levels and those with folate deficiency.
+A meta-analysis of RCTs has suggested no significant benefit of vitamin D supplementation vs placebo in the case of depression.
 There is no evidence whether screening for these nutrient deficiencies (vs no screening) would result in significant improvement in outcomes.

 Panel Testing vs Testing for Individual Nutrients